-The followed scheme is that of converging shoots taken all around the model at three different heights, changing the inclination of the camera.
-The pictures were acquired in order to avoid deep shadows, which could generate difficulties in collimation, orientation and design phases.
-The graph of image residuals values (Fig. 5) represents the average vectors of the reprojection error for the pixels in the corresponding cells.
-Averaging is across all the images in the calibration group and all the pixels inside the cell.
-Higher values are marked in red and the lesser ones in cyan.
+In the followed scheme, converging shots were taken all around the model at three different heights and different camera angles.
+The creation of deep shadows, which could cause difficulties in the collimation, orientation and design phases, was avoided.
+Figure 5 shows a graph of image residual values, representing the average vectors of the reprojection error for the pixels in the corresponding cells.
+Averaging was done across all the images in the calibration group and all the pixels inside the cell.
+Higher values are marked in red and lower ones in cyan.

-During the survey some measurements were taken to scale the wooden model and using other measurements we made a validation of the scale-transformation.
+During the survey, some measurements were taken to scale the wooden model.
+The scale transformation was then validated using other measurements.

-The photos were taken from three different heights, so we obtain three values of GSD and a medium value of them (Table 1).
-The photos’ shoot distance is a medium value, because the wooden model is three-dimensional and the shooting was done by turning around it.
+The photos were taken from three different heights, so we obtained three ground sample distance (GSD) values and determined their median value (Table 1).
+The camera distance is also expressed as a median value because the wooden model is three-dimensional and the shooting was done by moving around it.

 Table 1.
-Calculation of GSD factor
+Calculation of ground sample distance